symmatree/tales/jupyterhub/README.md

   run zsh manually in terminals in some cases.
 I don't usually bother, it's just in the install script so it works partially for a while until the first time I restart the server.
-- Launch VSCode tunnels (if you aren't using ssh to attach): `code tunnel`
+- Launch VSCode tunnels (if you aren't using ssh to attach): `code tunnel` - note this cannot be run under a VSCode terminal since they hijack `code` with a redirect to the ui.
+Simplest is to run it in a tmux session launched from the Notebook terminal.

 This has to be done every time the server is recreated.
 (The ssh startup script doesn't work right or something but this is sufficient to fix it.)